JeanVelloen/grafana-influxdata-stack/README.md

 ### Check that InfluxDB works:

-Run this curl command, if no errors occur InfluxDB is running:
+InfluxDB is running if the following curl command returns no errors:

     curl http://localhost:8086/ping

 #### The `InfluxDB` client

-Use the built-in influx cli service:
+Use the built-in InfluxDB cli service:

     docker-compose run influxdb-cli
     Starting influxdb ... done